Alan Sepinwall: HitFix and Uproxx

 After 14 years with The Star-Ledger, Sepinwall left the newspaper in 2010 for a job at the entertainment journalism website HitFix, where he would review as many as 15 television shows each week.
 On that site, he also did a podcast with television critic Dan Fienberg called Firewall & Iceberg.

 In 2010, Slate.com writer Josh Levin said Sepinwall "changed the nature of television criticism" and called him the "acknowledged king of the form" with regard to weekly episode recaps and reviews.
 The A.V.
 Club writer Steve Heisler called Sepinwall "an inspiration to TV critics throughout the country".
-Sepinwall made a cameo appearance as an extra in an October 2010 episode of the NBC comedy Community, a show which he has strongly praised.
+Sepinwall made a cameo appearance as an extra in an episode of the NBC comedy Community, a show which he strongly praised.
 He later wrote that, in hindsight, he regretted appearing on the show due to "the extreme blurring of the line [between reviewer and fan] it caused".

 In 2016, Sepinwall began writing for Uproxx.
 From 2017 to 2018, Sepinwall hosted a podcast called TV Avalanche with fellow Uproxx television critic Brian Grubb.

 Rolling Stone

-In May 2018, Sepinwall announced he was leaving Uproxx and was moving to Rolling Stone.
+In May 2018, Sepinwall announced he was leaving Uproxx because he had accepted a job offer from Rolling Stone.

-As a stretch goal for charity fundraising during The George Lucas Talk Show, Sepinwall agreed to review The Star Wars Holiday Special, which he had never seen.
+During his appearance in a charity fundraiser on The George Lucas Talk Show, Sepinwall agreed to review The Star Wars Holiday Special, which he had never seen.
 The review, in which Sepinwall detailed what a complete disaster and bad idea the special was, was later published in Rolling Stone.

+On September 15, 2025, Sepinwall was among several high-profile staffers laid off by Rolling Stone.